Pauan/rust-discard/README.md

-Generic Discard trait which allows for intentionally leaking memory
+Discard trait which allows for intentionally leaking memory.

+See [the documentation](https://docs.rs/discard/*/discard/) for more details.